 Well, we have good news: a few of the Takis flavors are accidentally vegan.

-The Takis Fuego and Takis Nitro varieties are vegan-friendly, and it’s rumored that the Salsa Brava and Zombie flavors are also suitable for plant-eaters.
+Takis Fuego: vegan!
+And Takis Nitro flavor is also vegan-friendly.
+It’s rumored that the Takis Salsa Brava and Zombie flavors are also suitable for plant-eaters.
 Just be sure to buy one of these varieties or read the ingredients very closely on the package (some Takis flavors contain animal ingredients like casein and cheese).
+So make sure to be vigilant when enjoying your Takis.

 Consider Your Vegan Snack Cravings Fulfilled